openstack/ovn-bgp-agent/doc/source/examples/nb_evpn_vrf.rst

   # The exposing mechanism to be used.
   exposing_method = 'vrf'

-  # When using exposing_method vrf and l3 mode on networks, then one can create
-  # anycast mac addresses, basically using the same mac address on all nodes for
-  # use with routing.
-  anycast_evpn_gateway_mode = True

   [ovn]
   # The connection string for the OVN_Northbound OVSDB.
   # Use tcp:IP:PORT for TCP connection.